raulsteinmetz/router-filtering-mininet/README.md

 if you are going to run it:
 - make sure to install all pip3 packages with sudo cause mininet only runs on sudo
-- download scapy with pip3
+- download scapy with pip3 (sudo mode)
 - download mininet from apt
 - download curl from apt
-- download mininet in pip3 also
+- download mininet with pip3 (sudo mode)
+- download matplotlib with sudo (sudo mode)